 In 2015, HolidayCheck was facing a lack of operational focus in a highly competitive market.
 In need for a structured process, the organization had implemented a traditional performance management system with individual employee objectives, annual reviews and variable incentives several years before.

 Acknowledging the missing impact of the system on the actual company performance, the leadership team decided to establish a new process that could not just measurably drive performance but also transform the company into a more agile organization of self-organized teams.
 Objectives and Key Results soon were identified as a promising framework to tackle these particular business challenges.
-After extensive conversations with other OKR practitioners and industry leaders, the company’s executive team was confident they could utilize OKRs as a transformation tool and as an operating system for a more agile collaboration.
+After extensive conversations with other OKR practitioners and industry leaders, the company’s executive team was confident they could utilize the OKR framework as a transformation tool and as an operating system for a more agile collaboration.
 The introduction of the agile goal management system was then mainly driven by HolidayCheck’s IT and HR departments.
 After an initial workshop with a specialized consultancy, the management team was ready to kick off the first Objectives and Key Results cycle.

 Several factors contributed to HolidayCheck’s success with OKRs.
 Besides the input from experienced practitioners and OKR experts, expectation management and employee engagement turned out to be key.
 The leadership team acknowledged and communicated that the implementation of OKRs would take some time, coming with a certain degree of uncertainty and the need for continuous adaptation.
 As various stakeholders from the most important departments were driving the process, recognizing the benefits and the company’s ambition, employee buy-in on a broad scale could be ensured.
 OKRs enabled a significant reduction of ineffective parallel goal setting while strengthening focus and alignment.
 Furthermore, the system increased transparency and measurability of business value created instead of focusing just on milestones.
 Also, HolidayCheck’s agility has been significantly increased as the OKR system does not define tasks or initiatives, but measurable results the company is aspiring to achieve.
 Another aspect that was key for HolidayCheck’s success was the process design of their OKR Cycle.